 WRITING

+Even in the age of Artificial Intelligence, good writing separates itself.
 Good writing simplifies complex information.
 Good writing is comprehensible across skill levels.
 Good writing provides precise answers to inexact questions.
 Good writing is [insert your opinion here], because good writing is collaborative.
 Good writing is simultaneously sexy, neutral, exciting, and modest.
-Good writing is a fantasy, a paradox, and the structural foundation of everything that has been conceived and executed upon.
+Every idea passes through language, and the care with which that language is constructed determines the life of the ideas contained within.

 I've worked for multiple companies.
-Including freelance work, I've written documentation for 19 pieces of software.
+Including freelance work, I've written documentation for dozens of pieces of software.
 I've written style guides, blog posts, learning center articles, marketing copy, internal wiki pages, UI/UX copy, and just about everything between.

 Writing is my trade, and I take it seriously.